-Salicylic acid is an all-round superstar ingredient for acne-prone skin as it's known to break down debris on the skin surface that clogs pores and causes whiteheads, blackheads and inflammation, as Allure reports.
-In this new mask, The Ordinary has infused it with charcoal and clays which I've found to have deep-cleansing properties and ability to absorb excess oil, leaving a more radiant complexion.
-As somebody who has oily combination skin with a constant smattering of hormonal acne decorating my chin, the ingredients list ticks all my boxes.
+Salicylic acid is an all-round superstar ingredient for acne-prone skin as it's known to break down debris on the skin surface that clogs pores and causes whiteheads, blackheads and inflammation.
+The Ordinary has infused the Salicylic Acid 2% Masque mask with charcoal and Amazonian clays, which I've found to have deep-cleansing properties, leaving a more radiant complexion.
+As somebody who has oily combination skin, with a constant smattering of hormonal acne on my chin, the ingredients list ticks all my boxes.
 So how did it fare?

 On first impressions, it’s similar to any typical clay mask; dark grey in colour with a thick yet fluid texture.
 I applied a thin layer to dry skin and left it on for the instructed 10 minutes.
-It’s a tad messy, so definitely apply this in the bathroom, so you can mop up any spillages before it stains.
-Immediately after it’s covered my face, there’s a cooling sensation which is refreshing on my angry spots.
+It’s a tad messy, so definitely apply this in the bathroom, so you can mop up any spillages.
+As soon as I apply the mask to my face, there’s a cooling sensation, which feels refreshing on my angry spots.

-As a beauty journalist, I’ve tried my fair share of clay masks but this particular one didn’t tighten up and become restrictive at all.
-With most, they render you unable to hold a conversation of drink your cup of tea annoyingly, but this one set onto the skin and didn’t budge but didn't feel like it was constricting my face at all.
-As far as clay face masks go, it’s comfortable.
-After the timer went off, I removed it with a Face Halo Pad, a circular flannel which I’ve recently stumbled upon and find very convenient to remove makeup and rinse off treatments like this.
-Plus once you're done, you can just chuck in the washing machine and it will come up as good as new.
-Removing it doesn’t take much work, I didn’t have to scrub at my face for a few minutes like some masks.
+As a beauty journalist I’ve tried my fair share of clay masks, but The Ordinary’s Salicylic 2% Acid Masque didn’t tighten up or become at all restrictive.
+With most, they render you unable to hold a conversation of drink your cup of tea, but this one sat very comfortably on the skin.
+When the 10-minute the timer went off, I removed the mask easily with a Face Halo Pad, a circular flannel which I find very convenient to remove makeup, and rinse off treatments like this mask.
+Plus, once you're done, you can just chuck in the washing machine, and it will come up as good as new.

-I was pleasantly surprised that my face felt calm, refreshed and best of all, the mask didn’t leave me looking patchy or irritated.
-Instead, the spots on my chin are less angry and inflamed, my complexion is smoother overall and feels matte, yet definitely looks brighter.
-I followed up with my Pestle & Mortar Pure Hyaluronic Serum and Cerave Facial Moisturising Lotion to finish.
+I was pleasantly surprised that my face felt calm, refreshed, and best of all, the mask didn’t leave me looking patchy or irritated.
+Instead, the spots on my chin are less angry and inflamed, my complexion is smoother overall, and feels matte while at the same time looking brighter.
+I followed up with Pestle & Mortar Pure Hyaluronic Serum, and Cerave Facial Moisturising Lotion to finish.

-This is a great quick fix if you have a big event planned or want a weekly top-up treatment to help keep spots at bay.
-While it’s important to keep in mind that no treatment will get rid of spots completely within one use, there is a definite immediate improvement, so it’s earned a permanent spot in my skincare routine.
+The Ordinary Salicylic 2% Acid Masque would be great to use ahead of an event where you want to look extra glow-y, or just for a weekly top-up treatment to help keep spots at bay.
+While it’s important to keep in mind that no treatment will get rid of spots completely within one use, there is a definite immediate improvement, so it’s earned a permanent place in my skincare routine.

-As a 10-minute mask, it’s quick and fuss-free to use, (as long as you’re not applying it near any carpet!) and you can get your hands on it with change from a tenner.
+To conclude, The Ordinary’s Salicylic 2% Acid Masque is quick and fuss-free to use, and you can get your hands on it with change from a tenner.
 It’s a yes from me.

-The Ordinary Salicylic Acid 2% Masque is available to buy online and in-store at Deciem now.
+The Ordinary Salicylic Acid 2% Masque is available to buy online and in-store at Deciem.